Pros and Cons: What You Need to Know About Canola Oil

 - Canola meal is one of the most common protein meals on the planet, second only to soy.

-- Globally, canola oil is worth in the neighborhood of $2 billion-plus
+- Globally, canola oil is worth in the neighborhood of more than $2 billion.

 - Canola oil has gradually grown from the 6th biggest oil crop in the world to the 2nd over the past 40 years.